 - Is there a meaningful distinction between generic and OEM parts?

 - OEM is an acronym that stands for original equipment manufacturer parts.
 These parts are exclusively made by the manufacturer (Ford).
 Such parts can be sold by Ford as well as third parties.
 Alternatively, Generic parts are made by a different manufacturer.
 Though the majority of generic parts will fit your Ford, they might not be of the same quality as OEM parts.
-Palm Bay Ford is proud to strictly use Ford OEM parts for every automobile that enters our facility.
+Gary Yeomans Ford Palm Bay is proud to strictly use Ford OEM parts for every automobile that enters our facility.